 How Much Do I Pay for a 1-Bedroom Apartment?

-The rent you pay for a 1-bedroom apartment will depend on a raft of factors, including location, size of the apartment, and amenities included.
-A larger 1-bedroom apartment will have more space, which means that it might cost a little more but if the apartment is in an older building or further away from the core of downtown or urban market, then you may be able to get a good deal for more space.
+The rent you pay for a 1-bedroom apartment will depend on a raft of factors including location, size of the apartment, and amenities included.
+A larger 1-bedroom apartment will have more space which means it might cost a little more.
+If the apartment is in an older building or further away from the core of downtown or the urban market, then you may be able to get a good deal for more space.

 If you rent in the heart of a big city, you can expect to find smaller apartments that will cost you more than in areas further away from the central business district.
 This is because you are paying for the convenience of the area – from reducing commute times to work to easy access to public transport to bustling eating and drinking precincts within walking distance.

 How to Decide What Size 1-Bedroom Works Best for You?